Get in contact with Master Builder ACT using the form or any of the contact details below.

 Key compliance actions for residential sites include:

-• Assessing traffic and pedestrian risks before the concrete pour
+• assessing traffic and pedestrian risks before the concrete pour

-• Implementing an approved Temporary Traffic Management Plan (TTMP) where required
+• implementing an approved Temporary Traffic Management Plan (TTMP) where required

-• Using traffic controllers, barriers and exclusion zones as appropriate
+• using traffic controllers, barriers and exclusion zones as appropriate

-• Ensuring safe management of concrete truck movements via a dedicated spotter
+• ensuring safe management of concrete truck movements via a dedicated spotter

-• Monitoring traffic conditions throughout pumping works and adjusting controls as required
+• monitoring traffic conditions throughout pumping works and adjusting controls as required.

 Taking these steps helps ensure compliance with WorkSafe ACT requirements and protects workers, residents and road users.

-Below is an example of wording that could be used in your SWMS under “Traffic Management / Public Interface”:
+Below is an example of wording you could use in your SWMS under ‘Traffic Management / Public Interface’:

 Task Hazards Controls

-Concrete pumping activities conducted on or near public roads, footpaths or accessways Vehicle or pedestrian collision with concrete pump causing serious injury · A site‑specific traffic risk assessment will be completed prior to work to manage and prevent risk to workers and the public
+Concrete pumping activities conducted on or near public roads, footpaths or accessways Vehicle or pedestrian collision with concrete pump causing serious injury

-· Where required, an approved Temporary Traffic Management Plan will be implemented, including traffic controllers, barriers, signage, pedestrian controls and exclusion zones
+Where required, an approved Temporary Traffic Management Plan will be implemented, including traffic controllers, barriers, signage, pedestrian controls and exclusion zones

-· A dedicated spotter will manage concrete truck movements
+A dedicated spotter will manage concrete truck movements

-· Controls will be monitored and adjusted to reflect site and traffic conditions throughout pumping operations.
+Controls will be monitored and adjusted to reflect site and traffic conditions throughout pumping operations.

 📞(02) 6175 5900